My Unique Skill Makes Me OP Even at Level 1: Media

-Light novels
+Light novel

 Written by Nazuna Miki, My Unique Skill Makes Me OP Even at Level 1 was published in the user-generated novel publishing website Shōsetsuka ni Narō from February 24, 2017, to April 19, 2020.
 The series was later acquired by Kodansha, who began publishing the novels with illustrations by Subachi on August 31, 2017, under their Kodansha Ranobe Books imprint.
-As of December 2019, seven volumes have been released.
-In March 2022, Kodansha USA announced that they licensed the novels for English publication.
+As of September 2023, nine volumes have been released.
+In March 2022, Kodansha USA licensed the novels for English publication.